chiminey/chiminey/docs/randnumcloud.rst

 2. As recommended in :ref:`payload <payload>`, ``payload_template`` is used as tge starting point to prepare ``payload_randnum``.
 In order to satisfy  The system file that is changed is  ``start_running_process.sh``.

-    - ``start_running_process.sh`` includes  the logic for generating the random numbers.
+    a. ``start_running_process.sh`` includes  the logic for generating the random numbers.
 As expected by the Chiminey server, the output of the program is redirected to ``chiminey``.
 Since this random generator is synchronous, the process ID is not  saved.
 Here is the content of ``start_running_process.sh``:

      ::